Omphalocele

 Ready for an Appointment?

 When you are facing a pregnancy with a complex condition, just making all the needed appointments can be overwhelming.
-As part of our care our team of fetal and maternal care coordinators will ensure you receive all the information and support you need before and during delivery at UR Medicine's Golisano Children’s Hospital.
+Our team of fetal and maternal care coordinators will ensure you receive all the information and support you need before and during delivery.

 Early diagnosis and planning for delivery is most important.
 Our team offers a full range of options for evaluation of both you and your baby, including

-UR Medicine also offers the Rochester region’s only fetal MRI center, able to evaluate many complex fetal conditions and placenta abnormalities.
+UR Medicine also offers the Rochester metropolitan area and surrounding region’s only fetal MRI center, able to evaluate many complex fetal conditions and placenta abnormalities.

 Babies born with omphalocele have an increased risk for genetic syndromes.
 Your MFM will also help coordinate genetic testing.